open-telemetry/semantic-conventions/CONTRIBUTING.md

   - Do not amend ECS names to follow plural guidelines or other soft recommendations.
-  - If proposing a name that differs from the ECS convention, provide usage data, user issue reports or feature requests or comparable evidence about the alternatives.
+  - If proposing a name that differs from the ECS convention, provide usage data, user issue reports, feature requests, examples of prior work on a different standard or comparable evidence about the alternatives.
 - Do not use an existing ECS name as a namespace.
 If the name must differ, use a different namespace name to avoid clashes or avoid using the namespace entirely.